Hall Park

 Rushden's largest Park, Hall Park is a 34 acre (13 hectare) site which includes a walled garden.
 The site has been in public use since 1931 and was previously in the ownership of several wealthy local families.

-Rushden Hall the oldest domestic building in Rushden, the Hall dates back to the 14th century and is located within the grounds of Hall Park.
-The Park and Rushden Hall are important features of the town and provide much loved and well used community facilities for all.
+Rushden Hall, the oldest domestic building in Rushden, dates back to the 14th century and is located within the grounds of Hall Park.
+Both the park and Rushden Hall are significant landmarks in the town, offering much-loved and well-used community facilities for all.

 Hall Park has many distinctive features including: